gobeyondidentity/bi-cli/README.md

-# Provision SSO Tenant
+# Secure Access CLI

-Provision SSO Tenant is a command-line interface (CLI) tool designed to automate the setup of a Secure Access Tenant with Single Sign-On (SSO) capabilities.
+Secure Access CLI is a command-line interface designed to automate the setup of a Secure Access Tenant with Single Sign-On (SSO) capabilities.
 This guide will walk you through the installation process, how to configure your environment, and detailed usage instructions for each available command.

 ## Table of Contents